Samsar4/CEH-v10-Study-Guide/modules/3-System-Hacking.md

   2. Startup on BIOS and allow boot to CD or USB
   3. Modify the SAM user account information through the CHNTPW

-⚠️ `rtgen`, `winrtgen` - Tools for generate your own rainbow table.
+⚠️ `rtgen`, `winrtgen` - Tools for generate your own rainbow tables.

 ⚠️ **SAM (Security Account Manager)** is a database file **present in Windows machines that stores user accounts and security descriptors for users on a local computer**.
 It stores users passwords in a hashed format (in LM hash and NTLM hash).
 Because a hash function is one-way, this provides some measure of security for the storage of the passwords.